1 9 6 5 – 1 9 6 7 (USA)

 The treaty benefited both sides because it permitted the Indians to trade and upgrade their living conditions and the troops to maintain the illusion that they were involved in a deadly land war while actually being in no danger.

 The only flaw in this otherwise happy arrangement was the troublesome Shugs, a genuine war-mongering tribe (with whom there was no peace treaty) who occasionally went into action.

-Corporal Randolph Agarn (Larry Storch, pictured below left) was O’Rourke’s chief aide and assistant schemer (and Vice President of O’Rourke Enterprises) and “Wrangler Jane” (Melody Patterson) the hard-ridin’, fast-shootin’ – and very scrumptious – cowgirl who ran the post office and general store, and was out to marry Parmenter.
+Corporal Randolph Agarn (Larry Storch) was O’Rourke’s chief aide and assistant schemer (and Vice President of O’Rourke Enterprises) and “Wrangler Jane” (Melody Patterson), the hard-ridin’, fast-shootin’ – and very scrumptious – cowgirl who ran the post office and general store, and was out to marry Parmenter.

 Other special appearances included singing Mountie Sgt.
 Ramsden (Paul Lynde) and jinxed cavalry trooper Wrongo Starr (Henry Gibson).

 F Troop was an entertaining enough production which, in similar dubious taste to Hogan’s Heroes, made light of a deadly serious period of history.

 The theme of conniving military men pulling the wool over the eyes of their superiors recalled the antics of Sgt Bilko and his platoon, but F Troop failed to hit the dizzy heights achieved by The Phil Silvers Show.